eslint/rfcs/designs/2025-define-plugin/README.md

 - Most plugins will start small and not benefit from lazy-loading
 - The plugins that scale to the point of benefiting from lazy-loading are likely to enable `eslint-plugin-eslint-plugin`

+However, removing support for directly provided rules would reduce the differences between small and large plugins.
 Should plugins be required to always provide lazy-loading rule functions?

 ### Rule Creators

 This RFC's scope intentionally does include a "rule creator" factory akin to [`@typescript-eslint/rule-creator`](https://typescript-eslint.io/developers/custom-rules/#rulecreator).
-Creating such a factory in ESLint could be useful but is not required for any of the problems `definePlugin` aims to solve.
+Creating such a factory in ESLint could be useful but does not seem to be required for any of the problems `definePlugin` aims to solve.

+Should a "rule creator" factory be tackled separately?

 ## Help Needed